British Rail Class 31: Operation

 Initial deliveries of Class 31/0 locomotives were to Stratford depot in east London and deliveries continued with Class 31/1 locos going to the Eastern and North Eastern regions.
 Class 31s were first used on the Western Region in 1969 when D5535 was allocated to Old Oak Common to work Empty Coaching Stock (ECS) trains into Paddington.

 Nicknames

 The class were given a number of nicknames.
 The Class 31/0s were known as Toffee Apples, due to the shape of the control lever.
-More common names for the whole class were Goyles (short for "gargoyles" referring to the ugliness of the design), Peds ("Another derogatory name associating the locomotives with pedal cars in terms of speed and pulling power") and Gurglers, after the sound they made.
+More common names for the whole class were Goyles (short for "gargoyles" referring to the ugliness some people saw in the design), Peds ("Another derogatory name associating the locomotives with pedal cars in terms of speed and pulling power") and Gurglers, after the sound they made.